The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 5 Garage Door Openers Features More Important Than Horsepower

-OK…so adding more horsepower to a garage door opener is a marketing gimmick.
+OK…so higher garage door opener horsepower is a marketing gimmick.

 What should you look for instead?
 Here are five of my suggestions: